 Tobacco use remains the leading cause of preventable death and disease in the United States and in Iowa.
-To address this enormous toll, the American Lung Association in Iowa calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Iowa's elected officials:

 - Increase the cigarette tax by $1.50 per pack;